We promise that you will be blown away by our outstanding resources and voting platform.... book a 20-minute tour now and see for yourself! Book Now

 .

-The nine protected characteristics are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
-Schools have a legal obligation to promote equality and tackle discrimination based on these characteristics.
+Now, let's look at the nitty-gritty.
+What exactly are these protected characteristics?
+There are nine of them: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
+As an educator, you have a legal obligation to promote equality and tackle discrimination based on these characteristics.
+It's essential to ensure that all students have equal access to opportunities and resources, regardless of their background or identity.

 Discrimination based on age is unlawful, and everyone should be treated equitably, regardless of age.